MAGICGrants/MagicGrants.org/posts/_posts/blog/2022-06-27-Special-Election-for-MAGIC-Monero-Fund.md

 Author: magicboard
 ---

-## Special Election for the MAGIC Monero Fund

 On June 21, 2022, Vik Sharma voluntarily resigned from the MAGIC Monero Fund due to a lack of time.
 The MAGIC Grants board and the MAGIC Monero Fund committee would like to thank Vik for his service to the committee and to the Monero community.

 **We are looking for new MAGIC Monero Fund committee candidates and MAGIC Monero Fund voters for this special election.**